cambridgeltl/adversarial-postspec/README.md

 ## Directory structure

-* code: contains main scripts to train and test AuxGAN for post-specialization
+* *code*: contains main scripts to train and test AuxGAN for post-specialization
-* evaluation: script and databases for intrinsic evaluation
+* *evaluation*: script and databases for intrinsic evaluation
-* results: where the output of the post-specialization procedure is saved
+* *results*: where the output of the post-specialization procedure is saved
-* vectors: contains the training data (i.e. original vectors and vectors specialized by Attract-Repel)
+* *vectors*: contains the training data (i.e. original vectors and vectors specialized by Attract-Repel)
-* vocab: list of words to be excluded from the training data because they are present in the evaluation databases.
+* *vocab*: list of words to be excluded from the training data because they are present in the evaluation databases.

 ## Data

-All SGNS-BOW2 and Glove300 vectors (and necessary subsets of vectors) are available from Google Drive at the following [link](https://drive.google.com/open?id=1K5VJTHFPql5WvtYB-GiZrgSgayh54KNB).
+All vectors and models for English are available from Google Drive at the following [link](https://drive.google.com/open?id=1ASWJPbYWJ0TJwD9cUI4KfQLY9NnuO2Fn).

+We provide the vectors for Skip-gram with Negative Sampling (*sngs*), Glove (*glove*), and Fasttext (*ft*).
+Separate files contain: 1) the original distributional vectors of the entire vocabulary (*prefix*); 2) the original distributional vectors of the words seen in the constraints (*distrib*); 3) the vectors that underwent Attract-Repel (*ar*); 4) and post-specialized vectors (*postspec*).

+The folder also contains some pre-trained models.
+These can be applied to new original distributional embeddings (e.g. from other languages), provided that they have been previously aligned with our original distributional spaces.
+In our experiments, we performed unsupervised alignments with [MUSE](https://github.com/facebookresearch/MUSE).

+Finally, the subfolder *xling* contains post-specialized Fasttext embeddings for Italian and German.

 ## Train